Getting Care 24/7

 You may need urgent care if you have:

 Call your primary care provider.
-Help from your primary care provider is available 24 hours a day.
-If you call your primary care provider’s office when it’s closed, leave a message with your name and a phone number where you can be reached.
+Even if your primary care provider’s office is closed when you call, you can leave a message with your name and phone number.
 Someone should call you back within 30 minutes to tell you what to do.

-You may also call our 24-hour Nurse HelpLine to talk to a nurse anytime.
+You may also call 24-hour Nurse HelpLine to talk to a nurse anytime.
+Click on the tab at the top to learn more.

 Emergencies are times when there could be serious danger or damage to your health if you don’t get medical care right away.
 If you need emergency care, call 911 or go to the nearest hospital emergency room (ER).